TYPO3-Caretaker/ddev-caretaker-instance/README.md

 open https://ddev-caretaker-instance.ddev.site/typo3/install/
 ```

 Login with "password" and create your backend user.
-DDEV add a database config to AdditionalConfiguration.php, which is not for TYPO3 v7.
-You can remove this to get rid off the Warning.